Canadian copyright strives for balance between user and creator rights (Théberge v. Galerie d'Art du Petit Champlain).

 The Copyright Act contains numerous exceptions for users --so called because they provide exceptions to uses of copyright-protected content that would otherwise be considered infringement.

-In your field, it is likely you will rely on your rights as both a user and creator.
+In your field, you will likely rely on your rights as both a user and creator.

 Fair dealing is an exception in the Copyright Act (s.
 29) that permits use of copyright-protected works without payment or permission from the copyright owner for eight purposes: